Tests for pancreatic cancer

 If you are having a biopsy with the EUS, a needle is passed through the tube to take tissue samples.
 This is called an EUS-guided fine-needle aspiration (EUS-FNA).
 You may hear this test called an EUS-guided fine needle biopsy (EUS-FNB) if a larger tissue sample is taken.

-The EUS takes 30-60 minutes and you will probably be able to go home a couple of hours afterwards.
-You will need someone to take you home, as you can’t drive for 24 hours after having a sedative.
+The EUS takes 30-60 minutes.
+You will probably be able to go home a couple of hours afterwards.
+You will need someone to take you home, as you can’t drive for 24 hours after a sedative.

 Biopsy

 A biopsy involves taking small tissue samples to be examined under a microscope.
-You may be offered a biopsy together with an EUS if your diagnosis is still not clear after having a CT scan.
+You may be offered a biopsy together with an EUS if your diagnosis still isn’t clear after having a CT scan.

-A biopsy is the only way of being absolutely certain that you have pancreatic cancer.
-But it can sometimes be difficult to get enough tissue to make a definite diagnosis, and a second biopsy may be needed.
+A biopsy is the only way of being sure that you have pancreatic cancer.
+But it can sometimes be difficult to get enough tissue to make a diagnosis and a second biopsy may be needed.

 The results can show exactly what type of cancer you have, which may help the doctors decide on the most suitable treatment.
-You will need to have a biopsy to confirm your diagnosis before having chemotherapy, chemoradiotherapy (chemotherapy combined with radiotherapy treatment) or starting a clinical trial.
+You will need to have a biopsy to confirm your diagnosis before having chemotherapy, chemoradiotherapy (chemotherapy combined with radiotherapy) or starting a clinical trial.

 What does this test involve?

-A biopsy can be taken during a CT scan, EUS, endoscopic retrograde cholangio-pancreatography (ERCP) or laparoscopy.
+A biopsy can be taken during an ultrasound, CT scan, EUS, ERCP or laparoscopy.

-If the biopsy is taken during a CT scan the doctor will put a needle directly through your skin into the area where they think there may be cancer, and remove a small sample of tissue.
+If the biopsy is taken during a CT scan the doctor will put a needle through your skin into the area where they think there may be cancer.
+They will then remove a small sample of tissue.
 This is done under a local anaesthetic, so you will be awake but won’t feel anything.

-If you are having surgery for operable cancer, you may not have a biopsy.
+If you are having surgery to remove pancreatic cancer, such as a Whipple’s operation, you may not have a biopsy.
 The tissue removed during surgery will be examined under a microscope to confirm that it is cancer.

-If you’re not sure if you have had a biopsy, ask your doctor or nurse about this.
+If you are not sure if you have had a biopsy, ask your doctor or nurse about this.

 PET-CT scan

 This combines a CT scan with a PET (positron emission tomography) scan.
-A PET-CT scan helps to build up a clearer picture of the cancer.
+A PET-CT scan helps to provide a clearer picture of the cancer.
 It may be used to learn more about the stage of the cancer and how best to treat it.
-It may also be used after you have been diagnosed to check if there is a chance of the cancer spreading, or to check how your treatment is working.
+It may also be used after you have been diagnosed to check if there is a chance of the cancer spreading.
+And it may be used during treatment to check how your treatment is working.

-The NICE guidelines recommend that if a diagnosis is not clear following a CT scan, you should be offered a PET-CT scan.
-If you have been diagnosed with pancreatic cancer that is contained within the pancreas (localised pancreatic cancer) after a CT scan, you should also be offered a PET-CT scan.
-This helps to confirm whether it is possible to remove the cancer with surgery.
+If a diagnosis isn’t clear after a CT scan, you should be offered a PET-CT scan.
+If you have been diagnosed with cancer that is contained in the pancreas (localised cancer), you should also be offered a PET-CT scan.
+This helps to confirm whether you can have surgery to remove the cancer.

 What does the scan involve?

 A PET-CT scan is similar to a CT scan.
-A harmless radioactive substance, called flurodeoxyglucose (FDG), is injected into a vein in your arm.
+A harmless radioactive substance called fluorodeoxyglucose (FDG) will be injected into a vein in your arm.
 You will have the scan about an hour after the injection.
 The scan takes 20-45 minutes, and you can usually go home straight afterwards.

-An ERCP (endoscopic retrograde cholangio-pancreatography) is sometimes used to diagnose problems with the pancreas.
-It is usually used if your bile duct is blocked, to insert a small tube (called a stent) into the bile duct to unblock it.
-The bile duct is the tube that carries fluid (bile) from the liver to the duodenum (the first part of the small intestines).
-View our diagram of the pancreas and surrounding organs.
+An ERCP is sometimes used to diagnose problems with the pancreas.
+It is usually used if your bile duct is blocked, to put a small tube (called a stent) into the bile duct to unblock it.
+The bile duct is the tube that carries fluid (bile) from the liver to the duodenum (the first part of the small intestine).
+Look at our diagram of the pancreas and surrounding organs.

 What does this test involve?

 While the endoscope is in place the doctor may use a small brush to take cells from the bile duct to check under a microscope.
-They may also take tissue samples for a biopsy.
-If you are having a stent inserted with an ERCP and haven’t already had tissue samples taken, the doctor should take a tissue sample during the ERCP.
+They may also take a biopsy.
+If you are having a stent put in with an ERCP and haven’t already had tissue samples taken, the doctor will take a sample during the ERCP.

 If your ERCP is done to get x-rays and tissue samples, you will probably be able to go home after a few hours.
-You will need someone to take you home, as you can’t drive for 24 hours after having a sedative.
-If your ERCP is done to insert a stent, you will usually need to stay in hospital for a couple of days.
+You will need someone to take you home, as you can’t drive for 24 hours after a sedative.
+If your ERCP is done to put a stent in, you may be able to go home on the same day or the next day.

 You will be given details of who to contact if you have any problems after the ERCP.